 520 E. Main

-Jasen Combs has been teaching at Cornerstone Center for the Arts for 14 years.
 Combs received his Bachelors of Fine Arts in Ceramics from Ball State University in 1996 and went on to receive his Masters Degree in Ceramics in 2001.
-He creates both wheel thrown pottery as well as hand built altered wall hangings.
 His teaching philosophy is to let the students experience the clay with all their senses.
-He wants them to touch, feel and make the clay move.
-Combs loves it when they have no previous experience with clay and he can watch how they develop and grow in the class.
+He wants them to touch, feel, and make the clay move.
+Combs loves it when students have no previous experience with clay and he can watch how they develop and grow in the class.

-For more information about the gallery exhibition, call Cornerstone’s Department of Education & Communication at 765-281- 9503, ext.
+For more information regarding the open house or spring classes, call Cornerstone’s Department of Education & Communication at 765-281- 9503, ext.
 23 or visit cornerstonearts.org.

 Gordy Fine Art & Framing Co.